FriendsOfTYPO3/openid/lib/php-openid/README.txt

 The following modifications are made (search for <TYPO3-specific>):
 - added cURL proxy settings from TYPO3 to the Auth/Yadis/ParanoidHTTPFetcher.php

-See also the patch to the library.
-If the library is updated, the patch should be applied to a new version.
+- added phpdocs and some fixes to the library